alexnovik83/rsschool-cv/cv.md

 # about me:
-### in full dawn of strength:
+ In full dawn of strength:
-### I hope we teach I have a sense of humor, I like to have fun and also sleep.
+ I hope we teach I have a sense of humor, I like to have fun and also sleep

 # My skils.
 - html